 The Cruze is large, as compact cars go.
-Measuring 181.0 inches bumper-to-bumper, on a wheelbase of 105.7 inches, the Cruze is slightly larger than most of its competitors, including the Honda Civic, Toyota Corolla, and the all-new 2012 Ford Focus.
+Measuring 181.0 inches bumper-to-bumper, on a wheelbase of 105.7 inches, the Cruze is slightly larger than most of its competitors, including the Honda Civic, Toyota Corolla and Ford Focus.

 Cruze is more angular than other recent Chevrolet sedans, including the popular Malibu.
 Its front end mimics the Volt plug-in sedan with a prominent Chevrolet Bowtie logo.
 The headlight housings are large, sweeping upward and around the front edges of the car.

 The roofline arcs subtly from its steeply raked windshield through fast-sloping rear pillars, creating a generally sporty profile.
 Its wheels are pushed out to the corners of the car, with minimal overhang.
 No, this compact sedan doesn't break new ground or wow with its curves.
 But it's tidy and quite confidant looking, and the package generates a feeling of quality and solidity.
 Wheels range from 16-inch steel with plastic covers on the base LS to spoked 18-inch alloys with low-profile tires on the loaded LTZ.